stardog-union/stardog-blog/content/posts/stardog4-whats-coming.md

 RDBMS into a Stardog graph with query-time instatiation of the mappings.

-**The real potential of graph databases is integrating hetereogenous enterprise data behind the firewall in order to reduce the cost and increase the quality of analytics.**
+**The real potential of graph databases is integrating hetereogenous enterprise data to reduce the cost and increase the quality of analytics.**

 ## Faceted Graph Browsing with Pelorus